seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-1.md

 ![image](../media/str24.png)

 19. Visual Studio Code will then deploy those files as your static page and return a success message to you.
-Please select  Browse to website button.Or Once the files have been uploaded, navigate to the primary endpoint you received earlier.
+Please select  **Browse to website button** Once the files have been uploaded, navigate to the primary endpoint you received earlier.

 ![image](../media/str25.png)